chrisport/chrisport.github.io/_posts/2020-12-26-bringing-vision-into-a-code-base.markdown

 ## References <a name="references"></a>
 <sup>1</sup> In her book [Dynamic Reteaming](https://www.amazon.com/Dynamic-Reteaming-Wisdom-Changing-Teams/dp/1733567216), Heidi Helfand calls this approach of building a new team around a specific problem [Isolation Pattern](https://www.pluralsight.com/blog/teams/heidi-helfand-s-five-patterns-for-responsible-reteaming).
-<sup>2</sup> Eventstorming is an approach to discover the domain together in form of a workshop.
+<sup>2</sup> Eventstorming is an approach to discover the domain in form of a workshop.
 We used [Mural](http://www.mural.co) to do this remotely.
 <sup>3</sup> If you know who the origin of this analogy, please let me know.
 <sup>4</sup> See also [https://www.solutionsiq.com/learning/blog-post/lines-of-communication](https://www.solutionsiq.com/learning/blog-post/lines-of-communication)
 <sup>5</sup> A Fitness Functions as described in the book [Building Evolutionary Architecture](https://www.thoughtworks.com/books/building-evolutionary-architectures) produces a statement, which tells us if we move forward in the direction of a desired achitectural characteristic.